 Note 1 in Schedule D-Part 6-Section 1 (below), is proposed for removal due to the addition of footnote 3 (D).
 It is anticipated that if adopted as exposed, both changed would occur simultaneously.

-1. Amount of insurer’s capital and surplus from the prior period’s statutory statement reduced by any admitted EDP, goodwill and net deferred tax assets included therein: $.....................................

-2. Total amount of intangible assets nonadmitted $
+1. Total amount of goodwill nonadmitted $

 For brevity, only instructions for affected columns have been included.
 Remaining paragraph numbers will be renumbered accordingly.

-Column 7 – Do Insurer’s Assets Include Intangible Assets Connected with Holding of Such Company’s Stock?

-State whether the assets shown by the reporting entity in this statement include, through the carrying value of stock of the SCA company valued under the SSAP No. 97—Subsidiary, Controlled and Affiliated Entities, intangible assets arising out of the purchase of such stock by the reporting entity or the purchase by the SCA Company of the stock of a lower-tier company controlled by the SCA Company.
-For purposes of this question, intangible assets at purchase shall be defined as the excess of the purchase price over the tangible net worth (total assets less intangible assets and total liabilities) represented by such shares as recorded, immediately prior to the date of purchase, on the books of the company whose stock was purchased.

-Column 8 – Total Amount of Such Intangible Assets
+Column 8 – Total Amount of Goodwill

-If the answer in Column 7 is “Yes,” give the total amount of intangible assets involved whether admitted or nonadmitted.
+Report the total amount of goodwill whether admitted or nonadmitted.
 The intangible assets shown for the SCA Company should include any intangible assets that are included in the SCA Company’s carrying value of the stock of one or more lower-tier companies controlled by the SCA Company.
-In all cases, the current intangible assets equal the intangible assets at purchase, as defined above, minus any write-off thereof between the date of purchase and the statement date.
-If any portion of the total amount of intangible assets is required to be nonadmitted for all SCA companies combined in accordance with SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities and SSAP No. 68—Business Combinations and Goodwill state the total amount nonadmitted in the footnote at the bottom of the this section of the schedule.
+In all cases, the goodwill equals goodwill calculated at purchase, as defined in SSAP No. 68—Business Combinations and Goodwill, minus any impairments/write-off thereof between the date of purchase and the statement date.
+If any portion of the total amount of goodwill is required to be nonadmitted for all SCA companies combined in accordance with SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities and SSAP No. 68—Business Combinations and Goodwill state the total amount nonadmitted in the footnote at the bottom of the this section of the schedule.

 Schedule D – Part 6 – Section 2 – Valuation of Shares of Subsidiary, Controlled or Affiliated Companies